top of page

 To learn more about the conditions listed above, please click here

-In addition to these systemic barriers, the Black community has particularly influential cultural stigmas around discussing mental health that may prevent neurodiverse individuals from seeking care out of shame.
+In addition to these systemic barriers, the Black community has particularly influential cultural stigmas around discussing mental health that may prevent neurodivergent individuals from seeking care out of shame.
 A 1998 study conducted by the National Mental Health Association (NMHA) stated that up to 63% of Black individuals believed these stigmatized statements, making those that understand or encourage others to seek out mental health resources to be in the minority.
 While cultural shifts around mental health have occurred within the Black community since the publication of the NMHA study, more recent literature confirms that significant numbers of Black individuals still see the need for mental health resources as a sign of personal weakness, a lack of motivation, or spiritual issues (Ward et al., 2013; Williams and Steever, 2012).
-As a result of the stigmatization of mental health care, many Black, neurodiverse individuals may favor the support of their religious community rather than diagnosis and self-understanding.
+As a result of the stigmatization of mental health care, many Black, neurodivergent individuals may favor the support of their religious community rather than diagnosis and self-understanding.

-It is necessary to address these barriers around discussing mental health and neurodiversity to be able to provide more tailored support to Black, neurodiverse individuals since they have their own experiences with Black culture, racial discrimination, and ableism.
+It is necessary to address these barriers around discussing mental health and neurodiversity to be able to provide more tailored support to Black, neurodivergent individuals since they have their own experiences with Black culture, racial discrimination, and ableism.
 For example, a 2020 study by Katz et al. on Black experiences with OCD revealed that Black individuals with OCD have more cycles of distressing painful thoughts and comforting rituals related to religion and luck than White people with OCD.
 Resources for Black individuals with OCD could be improved by understanding this information.
 Similarly, more studies related to other neurodiverse conditions could normalize underrepresented Black, neurodiverse experiences.

 For more information about how the study behind the Double Diversity Digital Art Gallery was conducted, please click here to visit the about page.